Bolton Over 35 Veterans' Football League

 Duties of the Committee:

-Be responsible for the administration of the League, and for conforming to BSF Fundamental Rules and League Rules and for submitting an Annual Report and League Account to the AGM together with further information that may be required.
+(b) Be responsible for the administration of the League, and for conforming to League Rules and for submitting an Annual Report and League Account to the AGM together with further information that may be required.

 Duties of the Secretary: The Secretary shall: